uSs3ewa/EndoscopeAi/README.md

 1. Clone the repository.
 2. Run `flutter pub get`.
 3. Build with `flutter build windows` or `flutter run` for development.
-4. Start the STT server with `start_stt_server.bat` before streaming.
+4. Launch the app.
+The STT server and its Python dependencies install automatically on first start.

 ## Development
 - Kanban board: <https://github.com/uSs3ewa/EndoscopeBETA/projects/1>